MichalisGaitanas/OpenGL_demos/README.md

 The fonts/ folder contains only .ttf files that are used in case of font rendering.

-The examples/ folder assembles all the aforementioned to create graphics in ours screen.
+The examples/ folder contains .cpp files that assemble all the aforementioned to render graphics on the screen.